5G-MAG/Tech/pages/Network_APIs/Content_Production/Content_Production_Contribution.md

 {: .note }
 TBC

-## Small-scale production: Scenario description and actors involved
+## Outside Broadcast: Scenario description and actors involved
 A production crew deployed in the field or at a venue is capturing and contributing (upstreaming) content to an application server located in the cloud or remote premises.

 <img src="./images/figure_high_level_diagram.png" width="60%">